Time tracking for consultants: 4 reasons to start today

-Only 18% of all interviewees (lawyers, accountants and consultants) tracks their hours once a day.
-40% claims to do so twice a week, and 22% only once or twice a month.
+Only 18% of all interviewees (lawyers, accountants and consultants) track their hours once a day.
+40% claim to do so twice a week, and 22% only once or twice a month.

 So why exactly is time tracking not taken seriously?
 There are probably a couple of causes:

 - The impact is not measured: there is a certain level of ignorance, causing people to underestimate the financial impact of poor time tracking on their organization.